ppfearn/msata_pi/README.md

 Flash a new lite image onto an SD card and put the following files in the boot partition: ssh, interfaces, and wpa_supplicant.conf

+You need to login once via ssh to allow ansible to be able to connect

+run with: ansible-playbook -i hosts playbooks/bootstrap.yml --ask-pass

 ---------- PF END of my edits ------------